wandb/docs/docs/guides/tables/tables-quickstart.md

 You can optionally pass in a Pandas DataFrame to `wandb.Table()` Class.
 For more information on supported data types, see the [`wandb.Table`](../../ref/python/data-types/table.md) in the W&B API Reference Guide.

-## 2. Visualize tables in the workspace
+## 2. Visualize tables in your project workspace

 View the resulting table in your workspace.

-Navigate to the W&B App and select the name of your Run in your Project workspace.
+1. Navigate to your project in the W&B App.
+2. Select the name of your run in your project workspace.
 A new panel is added for each unique table key.

 ![](/images/data_vis/wandb_demo_logged_sample_table.png)